zenopelli-cpu/Z-Ant/README.md

 # - put your onnx model inside /datasets/models in a folder with the same of the model to to have: /datasets/models/my_model/my_model.onnx

 # - simplify and prepare the model for zant inference engine
-./zant input_setter --model my_model --shape "your,model,sha,pe"
+./zant input_setter --model my_model --shape your,model,sha,pe

 # - Generate test data
 ./zant user_tests_gen --model my_model